 La Costa Judo

 We are always looking for volunteers to serve on our various committees.
-The requirements are you must be an active member and have a current (cleared) background screen.
+You must be an active member and have a current, cleared background check to volunteer.

 Current USJA Comittees